How to repurpose an orange outdated armoire into a beautiful rustic cabinet by removing the doors and painting!

 A coworker no longer needed it and asked if we could do something with it.
 Ummmm YES!
 One of the front doors had a major ding and could not be repaired, so we just removed the doors.

-As it sat in my shop, I pondered over it for days, trying to envision what direction to take.
+As it sat in my shop, I pondered over it for days, trying to envision what direction to take, waiting for the clever to pop up.
 I knew it had to be painted.
-The orange wood was so outdated and so ORANGE.
+This was not a beautiful antique armoire and the orange wood was so outdated and so ORANGE.

 Supply List: (Note: These are affiliate links to products of similar products that I use.
 You can see my Disclosure Policy here.)

 After invading my paint stash (because I was too darn lazy to go to the store), I found this beautiful green by Sherwin Williams I had leftover.
 I had already made up my mind that I was not painting it white, I wanted color.
 The color was called “Savvy Green”, a light airy green.
 Normally, I do use chalk paint because chalk paint adheres great to almost any surface.
 Chalk Paint is also easy to distress.
 But I did not have any colors in stock that I wanted to use.
 You don’t necessarily have to use chalk paint for furniture makeover, if latex paint is more available, go for it!
 The colors are ENDLESS!